CGI-FR/PIMO/demo/README.md

 * First demo - Simple use of PIMO
 * Second demo - Masking nested datas
 * Third demo - Masking Tables of datas
+* Fourth demo - Using other datas in mask

 More demos are to come.